-Each way bet in football meaning – What is an each way bet?30th July 2017 / lee
+Each way bet in football meaning – What is an each way bet?31st March 2018 / lee

 One of the most popular and commonly used phrases in sports betting is the each way bet.
 This is because it is frequently used because it offers a little backup plan to the main bet.
 Granted the each way bet is probably used more often in horse racing than it is than any other sport and that is because of the bigger prizes that you find on runners in a race.
 If you have eight horses, for example, running in the race then you are naturally going to find bigger prices and options to get into as opposed to one of two teams winning a football match.